temporalio/documentation/docs/node/workflows.md

 If you `await` a workflow with `execute()`, you will get the result back after it completes.
 There is no official support for querying the state of asynchronously started Workflows in Node.js yet.

-## How to get data in or out of a running Workflow

-[Signals](/docs/go/signals) are the mechanism by which you can get data into an already running Workflow.
-There is no official support for Signals in Node.js yet.

-[Queries](/docs/go/queries) are the mechanism by which you can get data out of a currently running Workflow.There is no official support for Queries in Node.js yet.

 ## How Workflow operations are canceled